AzureAiDevs/hub/website/src/pages/roadmap/30days.md

 <Twitter
     url="https://aka.ms/30-days-ai-roadmap"
-    quote="📣 Calling all #AI developers! 🤖 Our #30DaysOfAzureAI roadmap is here https://aka.ms/30-days-ai-roadmap!
+    title="📣 Calling all #AI developers! 🤖 Our #30DaysOfAzureAI roadmap is here!
 Join us for a month-long journey covering #AzureOpenAI, #AzureML, #ResponsibleAI, #IntelligentApps and more.
-From fundamentals to advanced topics." hashtags="AzureAiDevs,AzureAI"
+From fundamentals to advanced topics. #AzureAiDevs #AzureAI" hashtags="AzureAiDevs,AzureAI"
 />
 <Facebook